-In many of these countries like Mexico, Peru and Brazil, locals will invite you to their homes for dinner or point you in the right direction of the local farmer’s market where you can get fresh made sandwiches, soup and other street fare for a fraction of the cost of hotel restaurants and other tourist traps.
+In many of these countries like Mexico, Peru and Brazil, locals will invite you to their homes for dinner or point you in the right direction of the local farmer’s market where you can get fresh-made sandwiches, soup and other street fares for a fraction of the cost of hotel restaurants and other tourist traps.

 #6 Travel Slowly

 If you are lucky enough to be able to take weeks or months off work to travel the world or you can work while you are traveling, travel slowly.